silaspe/maths/docs/geometric_algebra_2.md

 $$ \vec{\nabla} \cdot \vec{B} = 0 $$

 and, that proves it! (and in the original order as a bonus.)
-(Incert text here about how I had a lot of fun in this $3$ month long journey (started on Apr $16$), and that I could go on for an entire page about using geometric algebra for group theory, number theory, modular arithmetic, and so on.
+(Insert text here about how I had a lot of fun in this $3$ month long journey (started on Apr $16$), and that I could go on for an entire page about using geometric algebra for group theory, number theory, modular arithmetic, and so on.
 And how, if only, this was the $500$'th commit to this website.)
 And, with that, the page has ended, thanks for waching!
 (Sorry, reading.
 I watch way to much youtube.)

 ### Credits